stiakov/isp-bandwidth-checker-nodejs/README.md

 ---

 ### Credits
-This project was inspired by [@healycodes](https://github.com/healeycodes) and his recent work made with Python.
+This project was inspired by [@healycodes](https://github.com/healeycodes) and his recent work.
 It was recently published on [Dev.to](https://dev.to/healeycodes/i-built-a-bot-to-try-and-get-money-back-from-my-internet-provider-33ip).